Skip to Main Content

 SWIFT Method for Evaluating Resources: Trace

-• Use reverse image searching to find original context and origins of images.
+• Use reverse image searching to find origins and context of shared images.

 • Use fact-checking sites to verify viral information.